 Coming up with the perfect title for your blog post doesn’t have to be the first thing you do.
 Matter of fact, unless something brilliant just pops in your head, don’t even worry about it until after you’ve written the content.
 In the meantime, just use a title that states the topic of your post.
 And remember that simple is usually best.

 They say a picture’s worth a thousand words, so use that to your advantage.
 Find an interesting image that relates to your blog post to include.
 It can be an infographic, a stock image, or a cartoon.
 The important thing to remember is that someone can get an idea of the subject/tone of your post from the picture.

 No one wants to read a blog that is overly professional and dull.
 This isn’t your Academic Writing 101 class from college, it’s the real world.
 That’s not to say that punctuation rules, good syntax, and subject/verb agreement aren’t important (because they absolutely are VERY important), but if your post doesn’t read out loud comfortably, then perhaps it’s time to reconsider your wording.

 Write to Your Grandma

-If you’re having a hard time starting the writing process because you’re not sure what voice to use or to what audience to write, pretend that your post is a letter to your grandmother or other close relative.
+If you’re having a hard time starting the writing process because you’re not sure what voice to use or to what audience to write, pretend that your post is a letter to your grandmother or another close relative.
 It will help keep the tone conversational, personal, and to the point.
-Furthermore, even if you grandmother is a Scrabble wizard like mine, you’ll be less likely to use words like “elucidate” (a personal favorite) in favor of simpler vocabulary.
+Furthermore, even if your grandmother is a Scrabble wizard, like mine, you’ll be less likely to use words like “elucidate” (a personal favorite) in favor of simpler vocabulary.
 Despite having online dictionaries, your readers are not going to take the time to look up your favorite $5 words (elucidate means to make clear, by the way).